Mapping Configuration Guide

 Gyroscope ([gyro])

-Translates gyroscope motion to mouse movement.
+Translates gyroscope motion to mouse movement or a virtual stick.
 Off by default.

 [gyro]